Accounting for Tax Masterclass

 The way in which tax obligations are represented in company accounts is coming under increasing scrutiny.
 In recent years, we have witnessed more strident calls for greater disclosure as part of the push for transparency more broadly within society.
 These calls cover both disclosures about companies’ tax policies and practices (e.g. corporate governance) and the outcomes of these policies (e.g. new country by country reporting requirements).
 New user groups’ needs are not being met and neither are those of the traditionally accepted principal user group, shareholders.
 The international and UK domestic accounting regulators, IASB and FRC, have observed deficiencies in current practice in meeting shareholder needs, particularly with respect to accounting for “tax uncertainties”.

 The separation of accounting and tax as areas of specialisation means that understanding of the relationship between the two is limited.
-The purpose of the masterclass was to explore aspects of the way in which corporate income tax is accounted for.
+The purpose of this masterclass is to explore aspects of the way in which corporate income tax is accounted for.
 It will be of interest to administrators and researchers who are not familiar with the relationship between accounting and tax.
-Specifically, the masterclass covered:
+Specifically, the masterclass will cover:

 - Financial regulation of Corporate Income Tax: measurement and disclosure – (a) current position (overview); (b) proposed changes;